Halls of residence at University College London: Nutford House

 Nutford House in Marble Arch was built in 1916 and was acquired by the University of London in 1949, after which it was expanded to take in five terraced houses in Brown Street, known as the Annexe and one house in Seymour Place.
 Accommodation is provided for 199 men and women students in 157 single and 21 twin rooms.
 No smoking is permitted in the hall.

 Nutford House has a total of 156 single rooms, and 21 shared rooms across the main hall, annexe and Seymour Place.
-The warden for many years was the sole surviving relative of Howard Carter (archaeologist), the discoverer of Tutankhamun's tomb and signed the death certificate (last seen on display at the 1992 British Museum's exhibit of Howard Carter's career before Tutankhamun).
+The warden for many years was the sole surviving relative of Howard Carter, the discoverer of Tutankhamun's tomb.
+He signed the death certificate (last seen on display at the 1992 British Museum's exhibit of Carter's career before Tutankhamun).

-The Hall has a TV room, a common room, a games room, a music room, a study room, a bicycle shed and a small private garden usually open from 9 a.m. till 10:30 p.m.
+The hall has a TV room, a common room, a games room, a music room, a study room, a bicycle shed and a small private garden usually open from 9 a.m. till 10:30 p.m.
 The Hall also has a two laundry rooms (one in the Main House, one in the Annexe) and a number of small tea kitchens.